 My 5 Criteria for the Best Travel Cameras

 For a camera to be able to produce good images, it needs to be of a certain price (see the best cameras under $500 as a guide).
 However, to feel comfortable traveling with a camera, it can’t be too expensive either.
 I concentrated on cameras under $1,500 for this post, with a range of prices to suit all wallets.

 Great image quality usually comes at a compromise to size/weight.
 Even smaller cameras with excellent image quality usually require larger/heavier lenses.
-The best cameras to travel with are usually ones that can be slipped into a pocket (compact cameras), or wore on a shoulder – definitely not the ones that require a bulky DSLR camera backpack.
+The best camera to travel with is usually one that can be slipped into a pocket (compact cameras), or worn on a shoulder – definitely not something that requires a bulky DSLR camera backpack.
 As soon as a camera needs to be removed from a bag, that’s one more missed shot.

 Another benefit of a small camera is discreetness, both for candid shots of your kids or in quiet venues that may require it.